 Modern safety systems installed in cars, such as traction control or ABS, are closely linked with the type of tyres recommended by the manufacturer.
 Fitting tyres that do not meet these requirements causes many problems and the risk of losing basic safety while driving.

 Using higher load and speed indices

 It is possible to mount tyres with higher load rating and speed rating than those provided by the manufacturer.
 However, is it worth using tyres with higher indices?

 Remember that using tyres with a lower rating is dangerous and, as such, it is prohibited by law.
 Make sure that you and other road users are safe.
 Read the information necessary for selecting correct tyres.

 Remember that using tyres with a lower rating is dangerous and, as such, prohibited by law.
 Always prioritise yours and other road users’ safety on the road.
-Read all the necessary information before selecting new tyres for your car or hitting the road with heavier load.
+Read all the necessary information in the tyre load rating table before selecting new tyres for your car or hitting the road with heavier load.